ViralTexts/gtr-clusters/clusters/18600104-sn82014511-WomansVeneration.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nt
-port will millions seek their im
-ported merchandise
-world an emblem
-and a sign of woman external j ow i
-of nclf Nncrihce to wlmt she «l» eiijH
-noblest in man I oca old Un hard
-Baxter toll ns with delightful
-siugle heartodneNH how bis wife
-fclljiu love with lnm first in spite
-iy to aw     “ j of his long Dale face and how h
-Wo w tho above beautiful Kni     •»»
-which have had id ding sentiment beautifully written
-disbursement of the in a letter which abounded iu noble
-‘l win avratotunl to l lirvv all to Ik right
-until I know that thev ar« wroug in l I find
-it th mot.....mitortalilc way to lit
 the king set up” and all woman-
 kind corpiettes and tlirt not e
 copted have boeu ready to fall down